bretth/django-pavlova-project/README.md

  - Diverging production and development/testing settings
  - non-versioned local development settings
  - commenting out blocks of settings to switch configuration
- - the settings file shuffle when injecting a new app's configuration, otherwise know as 'where in the world does this setting go'.
+ - the settings file shuffle when injecting a new app's configuration, otherwise known as 'where in the world does this setting go'.

-Pavlova uses the sqlite3 database for development and testing.
-If you use any postgresql specific features however, then it stands you should develop and test against the same postgresql version that is in production.
+Pavlova uses the sqlite3 database for a quickstart however switching to postgresql is recommended for all but the smallest projects.

+A minimal setup.cfg and setup.py is used to install the project in the path, and hold project metadata.

 A *dev* app holds local fixtures (or factory objects) for loading into the development environment starting with a superuser.

-Semantics matter.
-Class mixins in settings classes named RedisCache and LocalMemCache are more meaningful than ProdCache and DevCache.
-A glance at ProductionSettings should tell a lot about how the project is configured.

-Modular settings matter.
-Django uses python based settings and django-configurations turns that into class based settings, so your settings.py doesn't need to pretend it's an config.ini file.
-Modern ide *goto anything* searches are great and all, but breaking your code up into discrete modules is better, and creating multiple alternative mixins without code sprawl is the payoff.

-For local app configuration Pavlova recommends defining your defaults in an app_settings.py module in your app's package, and putting any project overrides in it's own <app name>.py module in the settings directory or in a related module settings file and class - i.e. if you have a bunch of custom cache timeouts in different app views then app/app_settings.py and settings/cache.py is where they belong.

 Acknowledgements
 -----------------

- - The django-pavlova-project draws on the excellent https://github.com/twoscoops/django-twoscoops-project/ for it's thoughtful layout and some base settings.
+ - The django-pavlova-project draws on the excellent https://github.com/twoscoops/django-twoscoops-project/ for it's thoughtful layout and some base settings... which we then break.